symfony/symfony-docs/mercure.rst

     App\Tests\Functional\Fixtures\PublisherStub:
         decorates: mercure.hub.default.publisher

-.. versionadded:: 0.2

 Debugging
 ---------

+.. versionadded:: 0.2

     The WebProfiler panel was introduced in MercureBundle 0.2.

-Enable it on your configuration, as following:
+Enable the panel in your configuration, as follows:

 .. configuration-block::